pamuarun/MEDIBOT-Multi-Agent-System/README.md

 ## 🪪 **License**

-This project is **copyright © 2025 Arun Teja**.
+This project is licensed under the **[GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)**.
-All rights reserved.
-Unauthorized copying, modification, or distribution of this software without prior permission is strictly prohibited.
+You are free to use, modify, and distribute the software under the terms of this license.

 This project was developed as part of the **AAIDC Module 2 Certification Program**.